mmistakes/minimal-mistakes/_posts/career/technical_experience/general/2021-08-26-programming_languages.md

 # C++

 Although Python was the first language I learned to program in, applications written in C++ were the first that I ever supported.
 I was exposed to C++ as an SRE, and I learned to configure the application for maximum performance and minimal latency.
-After learning Python I spent many months [learning C++](https://www.youtube.com/c/TheChernoProject), and after a long road, I can proudly say I can comfortably write code in C++.
+After learning Python, I spent many months [learning C++](https://www.youtube.com/c/TheChernoProject), and after a long road, I can proudly say I can comfortably write code in C++.

 Learning C++ as a developer and an operation engineer really opened my eyes to the intricacies and depth of application development.
 I was exposed to so many new concepts, both from a programmatic perspective and from a functional perspective.